oob-dock/oob-documentation/eng/deploy/oof-event-service/readme.md

 * `privateKeys.softwareStatements.brcacSecretKey`: Name of the secret property that contains the BRCAC certificate.
 * `privateKeys.softwareStatements.brcacSecretName`: Name of the secret that contains the private key of the certificate.
 * `privateKeys.softwareStatements.brcacSecretKey`: Name of the secret property that contains the private key of the certificate.
+* `privateKeys.softwareStatements.notificationUrl`: Optional configuration for sending notifications to the backoffice webhook of the institution where the module is installed.

 **Example 1:**